chinmayhegde/introml-notes-sp2020/pages/lecture1_notes.md

-_ECE-GY 6143, Spring 2020_

-# Lecture 1: Vector representations of data
+# Vector representations of data

 In several (most?) applications, "data" usually refers to a list of numerical attributes associated with an object of interest.